 2003-05 (Chepo FC): Torres appeared in 27 matches for the Panama City-based club, scoring five goals and helping Chepo FC win the 2003 Copa Rommel Fernandez.

-Torres has 79 career caps for the Panamanian National Team, recording 12 international goals.
-He most recently captained Panama to a third-place finish at the 2015 CONCACAF Gold Cup and scored in a 2-1 loss to Mexico in the Semifinal Round.
-He has appeared in qualifying matches for the 2006 and 2010 FIFA World Cups.
+Torres has 91 career caps for the Panamanian National Team, recording 14 international goals.
+He captained Panama to a third-place finish at the 2015 CONCACAF Gold Cup and scored in a 2-1 loss to Mexico in the Semifinal Round.
+He has appeared in qualifying matches for the 2006, 2010, 2014 and 2018 FIFA World Cups.
 In the final match of the 2018 qualifying cycle, scored the decisive goal in a 2-1 win over Costa Rica, sending his nation to the FIFA World Cup for the first time.
 At the 2018 World Cup, the Panamanian started and captained his side in all three group stage matches.
 Torres made his international debut in the 2005 CONCACAF Gold Cup against South Africa, where Panama finished second.
 He also led Panama to a second-place finish at the 2013 Gold Cup, as well as the Copa Centroamericana championship in 2009.